ErlingSigurdson/Billy/README.md

 With this software an MCU can control a load using a digital (ON/OFF) and a pseudo-analog (PWM) output and receive commands over a UART and wireless networks.

-In the following the name "Billy" may refer both to the software and a device that runs it.
+In the following the name "Billy" may refer both to the software and a device that runs it (an MCU, a module, a development board, etc.).

 ### Project pages
 **GitHub**